cyberheartmi9/Frida-Guide/Frida Guide/Frida Guide.md

 ## This keyword
 this is reference variable that refers to current object, by using this keyword we are calling original method without any edit in method in runtime this could help in follow:

-1- print value that passed to method.
+1- print value that passed to method.<br>
 2- print stack trace to know where method been called.